AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `initialise`

 As mention, the singleton is initialized to create the first note and value.
+Here is the source code for the initialise function:

 #include_code initialise /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust